Grammarly: History

 In April 2023, Grammarly launched a product using generative AI built on the GPT-3 large language models.
-The software can generate and rewrite content based on prompts.
-It can also generate topic ideas and outlines for written content such as blog posts and academic essays.
-It has been trained on an anonymized library of business writing and is capable of suggesting clarifying edits and additions to work communications such as emails and chat messages.
-In September 2024, Grammarly announced the release of its Authorship tool, which attempts to identify the original source of a passage of text.
+In September 2024, Grammarly announced the release of its Authorship tool, which attempts to identify the source of a passage of text.
 It then designates the passage as written by the text's author, lifted from another source, or generated by AI.
 It is not clear to what extent such tools work.

-In July 2024, Grammarly donated approximately $500,000 to help rebuild Okhmatdyt children's hospital after the building was damaged by a Russian missile strike.

 In December 2024, Grammarly announced that it was acquiring the productivity startup Coda.
 As part of the deal, Coda CEO Shishir Mehrotra replaced Rahul Roy-Chowdhury as Grammarly's CEO.

-In May 2025, Grammarly announced it raised $1 billion in nondilutive funding from General Catalyst.

-In July 2025, Grammarly announced that it was acquiring the email client Superhuman.

-In October 2025, Grammarly's parent company Grammarly Inc. announced a rebrand to the Superhuman brand and introduced a new AI-powered assistant designed to expand beyond writing correction into broader productivity and communication support.
+2025 saw major changes in Grammarly's funding, leadership, and product.
+In May, Grammarly announced it raised $1 billion in nondilutive funding from General Catalyst.
+In July, Grammarly announced that it was acquiring the email client Superhuman.
+In October, Grammarly's parent company, Grammarly Inc., announced a rebrand to the Superhuman brand.

+In March 2026, Grammarly faced complaints and criticism in response to an AI-powered feature called "Expert Review", which offered writing advice from simulations of actual living and deceased authors without contacting them or getting their permission.
+Launched in August 2025 as part of a suite of AI-powered features, the tool's featured authors included Stephen King, Neil deGrasse Tyson, Carl Sagan, and bell hooks.
+On March 11, 2026, the same day that journalist Julia Angwin filed a federal class-action lawsuit against the company, Superhuman announced that it was discontinuing the feature.

 Vulnerabilities

-In early 2018, Tavis Ormandy, a security researcher at Google who was formerly part of Google's Project Zero team, discovered a severe vulnerability in Grammarly's browser extension, which exposed authentication tokens to websites and potentially allowed them to access the users' documents and other data.
+In early 2018, Tavis Ormandy, a security researcher at Google who was formerly part of Google's Project Zero team, discovered a severe vulnerability in Grammarly's browser extension that exposed authentication tokens to websites and could allow them to access the users' documents and other data.
 A few hours later, the company released a hotfix and reported that it found no evidence of compromised user data.
 This vulnerability was registered as in the Common Vulnerabilities and Exposures database.
-Later in December, Grammarly launched a bug bounty program on HackerOne, offering a 100,000 reward to the first white hat hacker to access a specific document on the company's server.
+In December 2018, Grammarly launched a bug bounty program on HackerOne, offering a $100,000 reward to the first white hat hacker to access a specific document on the company's server.

 Reception

-Reviewers have praised Grammarly for its ease of use and helpful suggestions, considering it worthwhile despite its relatively high price and lack of offline functionality.
+Reviewers have praised Grammarly's ease of use and helpful suggestions, finding it worthwhile despite its relatively high price and lack of offline functionality.
 Conversely, some users have criticized Grammarly for incorrect suggestions, ignorance of tone and context, and reduction of writers' freedom of expression.

-Documents whose contents have been corrected via Grammarly have occasionally been accused by detection engines such as Turnitin of being partially or entirely AI-generated.
-Schools are struggling to develop rules about its use that are consistent and fair, with some teachers recommending Grammarly to all of their students and others rejecting it.
+Documents that Grammarly has corrected have occasionally been accused by detection engines such as Turnitin of being partially or entirely AI-generated.
+Schools are struggling to develop consistent and fair rules for its use, with some teachers recommending Grammarly to their students and others rejecting it.